 Interest rate risk is the risk that as market rates change, the fair value of an investment will vary.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in the market interest rate.
 Florida statutes state that the investment portfolio be structured in such a manner as to provide sufficient liquidity to pay obligations as they come due.
-The LGIP in the SBA Investment Pool has a weighted average maturity of 8.5 days and the American Freedom United States Government Money Market Fund has a weighted average maturity of 48 days.
+The Florida PRIME in the SBA Investment Pool has a weighted average maturity of 33 days and the American Freedom United States Government Money Market Fund has a weighted average maturity of less than 60 days.
+The Fund B in the SBA Investment Pool has a weighted average maturity of 6.69 years.
+However, because Fund B consists of restructured or defaulted securities, there is considerable uncertainty regarding the weighted average life.